 So my dear friend JJ Epperson posted on the iFLT/NTPRS/CI Teaching FaceBook group an idea that got me thinking.
 She suggested pre-made Google Form Quizzes to use as a daily T/F Quiz, which the teacher personalizes on the fly.
 And much like my Australian Shepard puppy who becomes obsessed with the tennis ball and can think of nothing else, I latched onto that idea and spent all day, literally all day, ironing out the details.
 (And don’t worry, JJ knows that I took her idea and ran with it.
 After a sneak peak, she texted me “The forms are ah-MAZ-ing!
 Get those out on your blog.
 People are going to love them.” )

-It’s true, I think you will love them.
-You can use them in ANY level and easily adapt it to ANY Language.
-They’re totally ready to go, (already graded, even!!) and with just a few clicks, you’ll have their scores ready for the grade book.
-Seriously, for someone who HATES grading, this is going to be a game changer.
+It’s true.
+I think you will love them.
+You can use them in ANY language with ANY material and easily adapt them to ANY language!
+They’re totally ready to go and already graded even!
+With just a few clicks you’ll have grades ready to drop into the gradebook.
+For someone who HATES grading, this is going to be a real game changer.

-All you have to do is print 1 copy of the Form Answer Sheet (linked below), post the quiz link for students and you’re ready to roll.
+All you have to do is print 1 copy of the Form Answer Sheet (linked below) post the quiz link for your students, and you’re ready to roll.
 The last few minutes of class, students take out a device and click the quiz link you’ve given them.
-While looking at the corresponding answer sheet, the teacher make up statements about the day’s class, in language your students can understand.
-You might ask about the story you read, or the One word image you created or the Special Person Interview.
-As students listen to the teacher’s statements, they decide if it is True or False and mark it on their quiz.
+While looking at the corresponding answer sheet, the teacher makes up statements about the day’s lesson, in language that students can understand.
+You might ask about an article you read, or the One Word Image you created or the Star of the Day interview.
+As students listen to the teacher’s statements, they decide if the answer is True or False and mark it on their quiz.

 If you’re not quite so familiar with Google Forms and you’d like step by step instructions, with pictures, I got you!